 Plenty of money is left in this forgivable loan program.
 And changes to the rules may make it newly attractive to your store or studio.

 The Paycheck Protection Program for small businesses (and solopreneurs) hasn’t been without its glitches, including frequent changes in rules, confusion and delays with the application process and controversies about who was getting the money.
-But now, with $129 billion still left in the fund, the forgivable loan has been improved in ways that give businesses much more flexibility on how and when to spend the funds.
+But now, with $125 billion still left in the fund, the forgivable loan has been improved in ways that give businesses much more flexibility on how and when to spend the funds.
 As a result, many more businesses are likely to see their whole loan forgiven.
-The deadline to apply has not been changed; the bank must send your application to the Small Business Administration (SBA) by June 30, 2020.
+The deadline to apply has been extended; the bank must send your application to the Small Business Administration (SBA) by August 8, 2020.
 Here’s an update so you can decide whether this stimulus program is right for your business, and a few ideas about where to apply.

 What the Small-Business Community Wanted